Myxville/nlp-ptr/README.md

 To really test the algorithm, we need a good language model.
 We were wondering, how well a model could decipher the abbreviations if it had been trained on a deliberately limited corpus - one book on an unusual topic.
 The first such book that got into our hands was "Harry Potter and the Deathly Hallows".

-Well, let's see how well the hobbit language can help to decipher the modern sports terms.
+Well, let's see how well the magic language can help to decipher the modern sports terms.

 Initialize our classes and "read" the book